 On the Job

-• Before your employers leave, fill out the babysitter’s safety checklist at the end of this material.
+- · Before your employers leave, fill out the babysitter’s safety checklist at the end of this material.
 Do this for every job you take.
-Keep the form and a pencil and paper near the telephone.
+Keep the form with you.

-• Have your employers do a safety check with you throughout their home.
+- · Have your employers do a safety check with you throughout their home.
+Check for hazards and things that the children can get into, such as matches, lighter fluid, electric cords, plastic bags, medication, or anything else that may be dangerous.
 Find out if their home has emergency exits, a smoke alarm, or a fire extinguisher.

-• Know how to work the door and window locks in the home, and use them.
-Leave at least one outside light on.
+- · Know how to work the door and window locks in the home and use them.
+Leave at least one outside light on if possible.

-• Don't open the door to strangers, and don't tell anyone who comes to the door that you're there alone.
-Again, say you're visiting and will deliver a message.
+- · Don't open the door to strangers, and don't tell anyone who comes to the door that you're there alone.

 In an Emergency

-• If you suspect a fire, get the children and yourself outside.
-Go to a neighbor's house and call the fire department.
+- · If you suspect a fire, get the children and yourself outside.
+Go to a neighbor's house and call the fire department (911).

 When the Job's Over

-• Be sure you have an escort home; this should be one of the conditions under which you accept any babysitting job. • If, for some reason, your employers won't drive or walk you home - or seem intoxicated - ask someone at your home to come and get you.
+- · If, for some reason, your employers won't drive or walk you home - or seem under the influence of drugs or alcohol - ask someone at your home to come and get you.